Introduction To High Velocity Air Conditioning

 IBACOS Study Showed Where The High Velocity Air Conditioner Performed The Same

 The IBACOS team showed that its not true that the high velocity is better than the conventional in every way.
 Both systems faced temperature issues on upper and lower floors (3rd and 1st respectively), but were found to be quiet and reliable.
-That is, there seemed to be no noise concerns with either one.
+That is, there seemed to be no noise concerns with either one, although its worth noting that there are sound attenuation features in the high velocity ducts which are supposed to dampen the noise.

 Companies That Make High Velocity Air Conditioners